-In the fall of 1899, Claiborne National Bank was chartered in the Appalachian Mountains of East Tennessee in the town of Tazewell.
+In 1894, Claiborne National Bank was established in the Appalachian Mountains of East Tennessee in the town of Tazewell.
 The bank’s first president, George Montgomery, a Claiborne County native, lead the bank to prosperity.
 In 1919, during the bank’s 20-year anniversary, the name was changed to Claiborne County Bank, which remained the name until the late 1980’s when Chairman Glenn Yoakum decided to expand the bank into Hancock and Union Counties.
 The bank was no longer a one county bank, and as a result, the name was changed to First Claiborne Bank.
 However, in 1999, the bank celebrated a “Century of Service,” and to honor that achievement the bank’s name was changed to First Century Bank.

 Our story would not be complete if we did not share the purpose of our symbol, the OAK TREE.
 In the fall of 1936, a 23-year-old man from Authur, Tennessee, named Glenn Yoakum, was hired as a teller.
 He was one of the Bank’s only five employees.
 He was proud to call himself a banker; however, as World War II escalated, Yoakum joined the Navy in order to serve his country.
 After the war ended, Lieutenant Yoakum returned to the bank where his position remained.
 Mr. Yoakum became a seasoned banker, gaining the respect of the community and his co-workers.
 When the Bank’s president, J. T. Hughes, passed away, Mr. Yoakum was named president.